Conservation laws with discontinuous flux function on networks: a splitting algorithm: LWR model with discontinuous flux on networks

 and

-\end{theorem} \begin{proof} Using the definition of the supply and demand functions in definition \ref{def:supplydemand} we can follow \cite[p.
-120]{garavellohanpiccoli2016book} and uniquely determine the inflows which maximize the flux through junctions subject to the distribution parameters.
+\end{theorem} \begin{proof} Using the definition of the supply and demand functions in definition \ref{def:supplydemand} and \rv{the results from \cite[section 5.2.3]{garavello2006traffic} we can follow the proof of \cite[theorem 5.1.2]{garavello2006traffic}} and uniquely determine the inflows which maximize the flux through junctions subject to the distribution parameters.
 It remains to show that by the choice of the density values the correct waves are induced.

 We start with considering the outgoing roads.
 If $u_{j,0}^{\text{out}}\in [0,u^*)$, the choice $u_j^{\text{out}}\in[0,u^*]$ produces the classical case of a shock or contact discontinuity, both with the positive speed $d_1$, since the flux is a linear increasing function.
 If $u_{j,0}^{\text{out}}=u^*$, we need to know if the traffic ahead is congested or not in order to determine the correct flux value of $u^*$ and the corresponding density.
 In particular, we are now concerned with a double Riemann problem by $u_j^{\text{out}}$, $u_{j,0}^{\text{out}}=u^*$ and the information about the traffic ahead.
 By the analysis done in \cite[section 4]{Wiensa} the choices of $u_j^{\text{out}}$ give rise to waves with positive velocities, even though the velocities differ depending on the traffic situation.
 Note that the free flowing case corresponds to case 1 in \cite[section 4]{Wiensa} and the congested case to case 2.
 In particular, in the latter case $f_j^{\text{out}}\leq f(u^*+)=f(u^*)$ holds such that the solution is a shock with velocity always greater or equal to zero, compare also case 4 of section \ref{sec_ZeroWaveRP}.